 - DI535: Tropical Ecology and Conservation

-- Simon Mitchell: Bird responses to land-use changes in Wallacea (NERC)
+- Simon Mitchell (PDRA): Bird responses to land-use changes in Wallacea (NERC, with University of Sheffield)

 - Kate Allberry: How is environmental change influencing the movement of Malaysia's apex predators in wildlife corridors?
 (NERC; TRACE - co-supervisor with Professor Jim Groombridge)

 - Ardiantiono: the patterns and processes of defaunation in Java and Sumatra, Indonesia (Leverhulme/GCDC, University of Kent)

 - Jessica Haysom: Borneo's arboreal mammals: diversity and vulnerability to habitat change (NERC EnvEast; SEARRP)